openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 | - | - | - | - |
 | Attribute Score | 1 - 3 | 4 - 6 | 7 - 9 |
 | Range | 25 feet | 50 feet | 75 feet |
 <br><br>

-> **Ranged Attacks in Melee**
+> ###### Ranged Attacks in Melee
 >
 > Any time you make a ranged attack (weapon or extraordinary) and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
 Area attacks are considered ranged attacks if the area does not include at least one space adjacent to the attacker.
 >

 <br><br>

+##### Roll Your Attack

+Make an action roll using the attribute determined in step 1.
+You deal damage equal to your action roll minus the target's defense, ignoring negative results.
+This damage is subtracted from the target's hit points.
+If your attack roll exactly equals the target's defense, the attack should be interpreted as a *success with a twist* (differing slightly from the usual core mechanic).

+###### Exceptional Success

+If your attack roll exceeds the target's defense by 10 or more, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
+In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
+If your attack targeted multiple foes, you may apply the bane to each qualifying target.

-##### 2. Determine Target(s)
+##### Multi-targeting

 By default, your attacks target a single foe.
-However, you may choose to target multiple individual foes or to target an area.
+However, you may choose to target multiple individual foes or to target an area, provided that all of your targets fall within your attack’s range.

 Targeting more than one foe causes disadvantage on your attack roll, as described below.

-**Melee Multi-targeting**
+###### Melee Multi-targeting

 You may target any number of foes that are within your reach.
 When targeting more than one foe, you suffer disadvantage equal to the number of foes targeted (2 targets = disadvantage 2, 3 targets = disadvantage 3, etc.)

-**Ranged Multi-targeting**
+###### Ranged Multi-targeting

 You may target up to five foes that fall within a 25' square.
 When targeting more than one foe, you suffer disadvantage equal to the number of foes targeted, as with melee attacks.

-**Area Multi-targeting**
+###### Area Multi-targeting

 You may choose from a variety of shapes when making an area attack as described below.
 Friends and foes alike that fall within the targeted area will be subject to your attack.

 **Cube.** You target a cube with equal length, width, and height designated by you.
-The attack suffers disadvantage 1 per 5' of the cube's side.
-That is, a 5' cube suffers disadvantage 1, a 10' cube disadvantage 2, and so on.
+The attack suffers disadvantage 1 per 5' length of the cube's sides.
+For example, a 10' cube suffers disadvantage 2, a 15’ cube suffers disadvantage 3, and so on. **Special Exception:** Targeting a 5’ cube suffers no disadvantage.

 **Line.** You target a line that is 5' wide, 10' long, and 10' high.
 You may create several lines as part of a single attack, as long as at least one corner of each line touches.
 For each line, the attack suffer disadvantage 1.